(Frequently Asked Questions)

 - American Heart Association Official Training Site

-- Providing Professional CPR and First Aid Certification Classes to the Colorado Springs, CO Area Since 2005
+- Providing Professional CPR and First Aid Certification Classes Since 2005

 - Friendly Staff, Quality Training, and Cards Received at Class!

-Serving the Denver and Colorado Springs, CO area, CPR Choice’s Peak CPR is your source for professional, personalized and express CPR classes that fit your schedule and time frame!
+Serving the Colorado Springs, CO area, CPR Choice’s Peak CPR is your source for professional, personalized and express CPR classes that fit your schedule and time frame!